Search results for:

 No fee is charged for identity cards issued to new arrivals and people reaching the age of 11 or 18.
 However, fees are payable for the replacement of an identity card due to loss, damage, destruction, defacement or alteration of personal particulars.

-You can apply at any Registration of Persons Office, except arrivals from the Mainland holding Permits for Proceeding to Hong Kong and Macao (commonly known as 'One-way Permits') who are aged 11 or above must have his/her first registrations for Hong Kong identity card at the Registration of Persons – Kowloon Office (Note: Arrivals who are children under the age of 11 must have his/her first registrations for Hong Kong identity card at any Registration of Persons Office within 30 days following their 11th birthday.)
+You should apply at any Registration of Persons Office.
+For the service hours and scope of services available at respective Registration of Persons Offices, please click here for details.
+Arrivals from the Mainland holding Permits for Proceeding to Hong Kong and Macao (commonly known as 'One-way Permits') who are aged 11 or above must have his/her first registrations for Hong Kong identity card at the Registration of Persons – Kowloon Office (Note: Arrivals who are children under the age of 11 must have his/her first registrations for Hong Kong identity card at any Registration of Persons Office (except Kwun Tong (Temporary) Office) within 30 days following their 11th birthday.)

 If you are a new arrival, you must produce your valid travel document, passport, entry permit, One-way Permit or affidavit showing your residential status in Hong Kong.

 If you are a Hong Kong resident, you should produce your juvenile identity card or previous identity card.
-If you have never registered for a juvenile identity card, you should produce your birth certificate and proof of identity (e.g. a valid travel document or passport) or latest school document (bearing photo authenticated by the school, e.g. student handbook or school record card).
+If you have never registered for a juvenile identity card, you should produce your birth certificate and proof of identity (e.g. a valid travel document or passport) or latest school document (bearing name, date of birth and photo authenticated by the school, e.g. student handbook or school record card).

-When attending your application interview, you should produce the originals of your supporting documents for verification by the registration officer.
+When attending your application interview, you should produce the originals of your supporting documents for verification and confirmation of identity by the registration officer.

 If you have attained the age of 11, you must apply for a juvenile identity card in the company of your parent or legal guardian.
 The accompanying parent or legal guardian must have rights in respect of the applicant and such rights have not been limited in any way by the order of any court.
 He / She must produce his or her valid travel document, passport or Hong Kong identity card.
 If you are accompanied by a legal guardian, that person must also produce documentary proof of the legal guardianship.

-If you are a resident born in Hong Kong, you should produce your birth certificate, proof of identity (e.g. a valid travel document or passport) or latest school document (bearing photo authenticated by the school, e.g. student handbook or school record card) and previous identity card, if any.
+If you are a resident born in Hong Kong, you should produce your birth certificate, proof of identity (e.g. a valid travel document or passport) or latest school document (bearing name, date of birth and photo authenticated by the school, e.g. student handbook or school record card) and previous identity card, if any.

 If you are a resident born outside Hong Kong, you should produce your birth certificate, a valid travel document, passport, entry permit, One-way Permit or affidavit showing your residential status in Hong Kong, and previous identity card, if any.

-When attending your application interview, you should produce the originals of your supporting documents for verification by the registration officer.
+When attending your application interview, you should produce the originals of your supporting documents for verification and confirmation of identity by the registration officer.

-All the old identity cards issued before 23 June 2003 have been declared invalid with effect from 30 November 2008.
-If you have not replaced your old identity card, you should make an appointment for the application at any of the Registration of Persons Offices.
+All non-smart identity cards issued before 23 June 2003 have been declared invalid with effect from 30 November 2008.
+If you are still holding a non-smart identity card with a date of issue before that date, you should make an appointment for the application at any Registration of Persons Office (except Kwun Tong (Temporary) Office).

 Online appointment booking for Hong Kong smart identity card